Our Monrovia Injury Law Firm Doesn’t Just Win,

 How Do I Make Money Until My Monrovia Personal Injury Settlement Or Verdict?

-Insurance companies won't pay a claim after you agree with their settlement.
-While you wait for your salary to return, you can use sick time, vacation time, and any accumulated compensatory time to compensate for lost wages.
+Insurance companies typically do not provide payment until a settlement is reached or a verdict is issued.
+While you wait, you can use your sick leave, vacation time, and any accumulated compensatory time to compensate for lost wages.
 Your workplace might give you disability benefits.
-Your lawyer can help you figure out how to handle missing work because of the accident.
+Your lawyer can help you figure out how to handle missed work because of the accident.

 How Do I Pay Medical Bills Until I Get My Monrovia Personal Injury Settlement Or Verdict?